My Team ABA logo

 Personality Traits in Individuals with ASD

 Research on the unique personality tendencies of individuals with ASD and their level of self-insight is relatively limited.
 However, studies have found that individuals with ASD tend to exhibit certain personality traits when compared to typically developing individuals.
-These traits include being less likely to be extraverted, agreeable, conscientious, and open to experience, while being more likely to be neurotic.
+These traits include being less likely to be extroverted, agreeable, conscientious, and open to experience, while being more likely to be neurotic.

 It is important to note that personality traits are not perfect predictors of ASD, nor do they predict the severity of ASD symptoms within the ASD group itself.
 The range of personality traits observed in individuals with ASD underscores the need to approach each person as an individual and consider the unique characteristics and needs they bring.